 I cannot stress this enough, if the teacher doesn’t understand the content then the students

 won’t either.
-If you are conducting inquiry you need to know your stuff.
+If you are planning for inquiry directed learning to happen, you need to know your stuff.
 You can’t always rely on textbooks.

 Do you understand how a catalyst is used to speed up the polymerization process to make plastic?
 This was one of the many topics I explored when creating my unit on matter.